symbol-signal/synaps/README.md

 # Sensord
-The distribution package consists of two main components:
+The distribution package consists of two main components.

 **Sensor Service**
 - Executable: `sensord`
-- Manages IoT devices and sensors.
+- Manages IoT devices and sensors using the [Sensation library](https://github.com/symbol-signal/sensation).
 - Runs as a background process.
 - Handles communication and data processing for connected sensors.
 - Sends sensor data and events to external systems according to configured endpoints (MQTT, etc.)